 Most people have probably heard the term, “statute of limitations,” and it is likely that there is a vague understanding of what it means in the general public.

-In most instances, when people refer to a statute of limitations, they are talking about a crime and how the state cannot prosecute someone if it waits too long before filing suit.
+In most instances, when people refer to a statute of limitations, they are talking about a crime and how the state cannot prosecute someone if it waits too long before filing a suit.

 The legal term, “statute of limitations” applies more than just criminal law, however.